Xilmi/Rotp-Fusion/README.md

 - Restored vanilla Planet Quality options
   - Modnar options are still available.
   - Added Hell and Heaven quality.
+- ECO bar:
+  - Right Click on the text on the right = Enough to terraform, no growing.
+  - Middle Click on the text on the right = Enough to Clean.
+- New option: Terraform End; The terraformation will stop either:
+  - When fully populated.
+  - When fully terraformed.
+(Don't bother populating)
+  - When fully cleaned.
+(Don't bother terraforming)

 2023.05.01 (BR)
 - Ships Scrapping refund: